What is PCS in import and export? Let's find out the most detailed

 PCS fee applies to shipping companies, import -export enterprises and ships:

-• PCS charges to maintain operations, minimize influence from congestion and optimize goods unloading process;
+• PCS charges to maintain operations, reduce influence from congestion and optimize the process of loading and unloading goods;

 • Transport companies must pay PCS charges for ports when the congestion occurs, affecting the time of docking and unloading;